Last Updated on: 27th October 2025, 07:44 pm

 Lines and changing lines

-Each metro station is on a particular line which is colour coded and numbered, and usually has only one platform with 2 sides that has subways leading away from the station on one side or coming into the station on another.
+Each metro station is on a particular line which is colour coded and numbered, and usually has only one platform with 2 sides, one for each direction.
 Exceptions are in some stations that have ‘interchanges’, which is a platform where you can change to a train/subway on a different line.

 The subway platforms are enclosed and only open when the subway arrives.